Everest Base Camp Trek with Helicopter Return

 The trail diverges with a steep descent from Phunki Tenga to Dudhkoshi River until you cross a suspension bridge to start your climb towards Tengboche.

-This stretch of the trek is gratifying, with the first gaze of the Everest views appearing before your eyes upon reaching Tengboche.
+This stretch of the trek is gratifying, as you see the first glimpse of the Everest views upon reaching Tengboche.

-Tengboche is a small village sitting at the top of dense rhododendron and juniper forest and is home to the largest monastery in the Everest region, Tengboche Monastery.
+Tengboche is a small village at the top of a dense rhododendron and juniper forest.
+It is home to the largest monastery in the Everest region, Tengboche Monastery.

-To your south of Tengboche sits the prettiest mountain, Mt.
-Amadablam(6812m), and to the far east sits the Everest massifs partially blocked by Mt.Nuptse(7861m) and its neighboring friend Mt.Lhotse (8516m).
+To the south of Tengboche sits the prettiest mountain, Mt.
+Amadablam(6812m), and to the far east, the Everest massifs are partially blocked by Mt.Nuptse(7861m) and its neighboring friend Mt.Lhotse (8516m).

 Tyangbouche Monastery